OpenDataLiteracy/WSL-AMF/PlanofWork.md

 ## Deliverables
 *What will this project produce?
 This should include items like reports, best practices, software, data, metadata schemas, models or figures, and documentation.
 See the two types of deliverables below:*

-This project will produce a report clearly presenting information to help future decision making around the WA state data portal.
-It will have
+Report

 ### Interim
-- Deliverables that will be completed throughout the project
-- Deliverable
-- ...
+- A literature review
+- An assessment of data and metadata quality
+- A draft survey/interview questions for users
+- Results from the survey/interviews
+- A list of factors behind the poor circulation or high circulation of datasets
+- A file of features and practices from other state data portals

 ### End of project
-- A Final deliverable that will be completed at the end of the project (Many interim deliverables will likely add up to a final deliverable)
+*- A Final deliverable that will be completed at the end of the project (Many interim deliverables will likely add up to a final deliverable)*

+This project will produce a report clearly presenting information to help future decision making around the WA state data portal.
+It will contain a summary of the data and metadata quality assessment identifying the most common violations of open data best practices.
+The report will contain figures for visualizing both assessment data and responses from user surveys and an analysis of the factors behind dataset circulation.

 ## Plan for Sustainability
-Describe how you will manage deliverables during the project and the plan for handing over, and sustaining deliverables over time.
-We require that all internships create open documentation and update their plans for sustainability regularly.
+*Describe how you will manage deliverables during the project and the plan for handing over, and sustaining deliverables over time.
+We require that all internships create open documentation and update their plans for sustainability regularly.*

 ## Milestones
 Create a general timeline for completing each of the deliverables that you listed above.
 After you have settled on a timeline with feedback from your mentor, you should enter these as `Milestones` in Github's `Issues` tracker.
 Each task that you perform or plan to perform can then be files as an issue that is attached to a specific milestone.